-In 1983 the USNA Band regained its Special Band Status with base manning at Petty Officer Second Class and a return to permanent duty.
-All members below the rank of MU2 were promoted and the entire band auditioned to keep their position.
+In 1983 the USNA Band regained its Special Band Status with base manning at Petty Officer 2nd Class and a return to permanent duty.
+All members below the rank of Musician 2nd Class were promoted and all members of the band auditioned in order to retain their positions.

 The Tuba/Euphonium Quartet, 1986